 About Hull City – The Tigers

 In August 2013, Chairman Assem Allam (1) submitted a request to the Football Association to change the club name to Hull Tigers Ltd. As a result all hell has broken loose.
 Dr. Allam says that the name change will be shorter and snappier, and more marketable.
-Lobbying Group ‘City ‘Til We Die’ say ‘no’; it has almost 6000 members and is growing.
+Though lobby group ‘City ‘Til We Die’ say ‘no’; it has almost 6000 members and is growing.
 The FA make a decision at the end of the season.
 But meanwhile, what’s the fuss in brand naming?

 About Hull City – The Tigers

 Hull City Association Football Club was founded in 1904.
-There is no record of the first person to shout ‘Up the Tigers!’ but the first reference in print to ‘The Tigers’ appeared in the Hull Daily Mail in March 1905.
+There is no record of the first person to shout ‘Up the Tigers!’.
+However, the first reference in print to ‘The Tigers’ appeared in the Hull Daily Mail in March 1905.
 In the season that Hull City first wore a black and amber strip.
-The first ‘Tiger’ badge then appeared on the strip in 1947, and over the years it has taken many forms (2).
+The first ‘Tiger’ badge then appeared in 1947, and over the years it has taken many forms (2).

 Football clubs as brands

-As a marketer, my experience is that the most successful businesses and brands are customer driven.
+My experience is that the most successful businesses and brands are customer driven.
 All marketing activities should therefore meet customer needs, improve stand-out and increase appeal.
 However, the proposed changes are clearly unappealing to a sizeable proportion of the fans.
-Many plan to boycott matches and also refuse to renew their season passes.
+Thus many plan to boycott matches and not renew their season passes.

 As a marketer and Hull City supporter, I’m curious about the business case.
 If there is evidence that a name change will benefit the Club, Dr. Allam seems reluctant to share it.